kevin-helliwell/elvui_updater/README.md

 How it works:

-- Gets current version number of ElvUI from official github repository via API GET request
+- Gets current version number of ElvUI from official github repository via GET request

 - Checks if zip file of current version exists already in downloads directory